-David Chong has served in the law enforcement community for over 30 years.
-After serving over 22 years, Mr. Chong retired as a Lieutenant Commander of Detectives from the New York City Police Department in November of 2002 and was appointed as Deputy Commissioner of Public Safety for the City of White Plains.
-In February 2006 he retired to pursue his Ph.D. in academics and to teach at the university level.
-He returned to law enforcement as the Police Commissioner of Mount Vernon, NY after just one semester.
+David Chong has served in the law enforcement community for approximately 43 years.
+After serving over 22 years, Mr. Chong retired as a Lieutenant Commander of Detectives from the New York City Police Department in November of 2002 and was appointed as Deputy Commissioner of Public Safety for the City of White Plains on October 8, 2002.
+On February 2006, he retired to pursue his Ph.D. in academics and to teach at the university level.
+He returned to law enforcement as the Police commissioner of Mount Vernon, NY after just one semester.

-During Mr. Chong’s career within the New York City Police Department he served in many high profile assignments including the Tactical Patrol Unit, as an undercover Detective infiltrating Asian Organized Crime and Gangs, and as a Sergeant, Detective Sergeant, Lieutenant, and Lieutenant Detective Commander in units such as The Mayor’s Social Club Inspectional Task Force, Public Moral Division, Narcotics Division, Organized Crime Investigations Division, Organized Crime Control Bureau, High Intensity Drug Trafficking Area, Homicide Squad, the 77th, 104th, and 5th Precincts on Patrol, and retired as the Commanding Officer of the Counter-Terrorism Bureau’s Global Intelligence Unit, formed shortly after the attacks on September 11, 2001.
+During Mr. Chong’s career within the New York City Police Department, he served in many high profile assignments, including the Tactical Patrol Unit as an undercover Detective infiltrating Asian Organized Crime and Gangs.
+In addition, as a Sergeant, Detective Sergeant, Lieutenant and Lieutenant Detective Commander in units such as The Mayor’s Social Club Inspectional Task Force, Public Moral Division, Narcotics Division, Organized Crime Investigations Division, Organized Crime Control Bureau, High Intensity Drug Trafficking Area, Homicide Squad, the 77th, 104th and 5th Precincts on Patrol.
+Finally, he retired as the Commanding Officer of the Counter-Terrorism Bureau’s Global Intelligence & Analysis Unit, formed shortly after September 11, 2001.

-Commissioner Chong holds an Associates Degree in Business Marketing and Finance from Queensborough Community College, a Bachelor’s Degree in Criminal Justice from John Jay College, and a Masters of Public Administration from Marist College.
-He is a graduate of the 204th session of the FBI National Academy, and has attended training in Israel, London, France, and the Headquarters of the Central Intelligence Agency on international terrorism, suicide bombers and law enforcement intelligence.
-Commissioner Chong is also an Adjunct Professor of Criminal Justice at Berkeley College.
+Commissioner Chong holds and Associates Degree in Business Marketing and Finance from Queensborough Community College, a Bachelor’s Degree in Criminal Justice from John Jay College and a Masters of Public Administration from Marist College.
+He is a graduate of the 204th Session of the FBI National Academy and has attended training in Israel, London, France and the Headquarters of the Central Intelligence Agency on international terrorism, suicide bombers and law enforcement intelligence.
+Commissioner Chong was assigned as a CIA contractor in Afghanistan during the early stages of Operation Enduring Freedom.
+Commissioner Chong is also an Adjunct Professor of Criminal Justice at Berkeley College and Pace University.